 “There is no greater agony than bearing an untold story inside you.” ~Maya Angelou

 Welcome to my corner of the world.
-A Soldier Story represents my walk in life and showcases my artwork and my past students’ artwork.
+This site “a soldier story” represents my walk in life and showcases my artwork and my students’ artwork.
 We all have a story to tell and this site expresses my narrative.
 I hope you enjoy it.

 Click on to check out my reading list: READING LIST